19hours/sg-statutes/Acts/Census Act.md

 [8/90]

-[16A

 ### Offences by census officers

 19\.
-Any census officer and any person employed by the Superintendent in the preparation of reports and abstracts who —
+Any census officer or any person employed by the Superintendent in the preparation of reports and abstracts who —

 (a) without sufficient cause, refuses or neglects to comply with any instructions or requisitions addressed to him by the Superintendent, or fails to use reasonable diligence in performing any duty imposed on him;